Tai-Hsien/MeshSegNet/README.md

 molar to second molar (14 teeth) and gingiva.
 The number of features is 15, corresponding to cell vertices (9 elements), cell normal vector (3 elements), and the relative position (3 elements).
-To further augment our dataset, we select all tooth cells (i.e., triangle) and randomly select some gingival cells to form 6,000 cells inputs based on original scans in “*./augmentation\_vtk\_data*” during training.
+To further augment our dataset, we select all tooth cells (i.e., triangles) and randomly select some gingival cells to form 6,000 cells inputs based on original scans in “*./augmentation\_vtk\_data*” during training.
 To prepare the input features and further augmented data as well as computing adjacent matrixes (A<sub>S</sub> and